LunyTangent/LunyTangent.github.io/events.md

 This one is just because of personal bias.
 Extends rows of the bag to 10 rather than 9.
 Higher stack quantities!
 You still drop everything in your bag when you die though, so be careful.

 ### Custom Changes
 Traders deal exclusively in 9mm ammo now.
 No more Dukes.
 Most items are sold at any Trader tier now.
-You might get a really powerful gun or something on day 1 ;D
+You might get a really powerful gun or something on day 1 ;D There are a couple of things that reduce visablilty as well.
+Something to look out for.

 ## How to qualify for the leader boards
 To qualify for the basic stuff (zombie kills, player kills, deaths, etc.) screenshots of the result screen can be submitted to the Discord, but you must be online with someone from the Discord when the screenshot is taken to be considered valid.